-All figures in the Development Contributions
+All figures in the Development Contributions Policy include an allowance for inflation.

-Policy are in today's dollars and there has been no

-allowance for inflation.

 That methods of service delivery will remain substantially unchanged.

 11 Review of Decisions

 A Council subcommittee comprising any two of the Mayor (or a Mayoral nominee), the Chair of the Environment and Planning or Engineering Services Committees may review assessments of non-residential developments made by staff under delegated authority.
 Any request for a review shall be lodged no later than 15 working days after receipt of the invoice detailing the Development Contribution payable and accompanied by any lodgement fee.
 A meeting to consider the request shall be convened within 20 working days of lodging the review request.
 No interest will be charged on any outstanding debt relating to development contributions until the subcommittee has reached a decision.